 Gift or Grant?

 Q: What is the difference between what is processed through UM's Office of Research and Sponsored Programs (ORSP) and the University of Montana Foundation (UMF)?

 A: As with almost all sponsored projects, the answer to this questions is, "It depends."
-Determining whether external funding should be processed through the University or the Foundation depends on many variables, including the kind of sponsor/donor (federal, non-federal, private), type and purpose of the activity, and the sponsor/donor intent.
+Determining whether external funding should be processed through the University or the Foundation involves on many variables, including the kind of sponsor/donor (federal, non-federal, private), type and purpose of the activity, and the sponsor/donor intent.
 Some determinations are easy: All federal grants are administered through ORSP.
-Others are difficult and may require involvement by both entities.
+Others are less obvious and may require involvement by both entities.

 Using the following definitions and determining factors, the University and the Foundation work together to assist the University community to correctly identify the administrative avenue most appropriate for processing and oversight, per the terms and conditions of the funding.
 Don't hesitate to contact a member of your ORSP departmentally-assigned pre/post team or Jennifer Savage in the Foundation with questions.